remarkeyable/Harvard-University-CS50/Week 7 - SQL/readme.md

 <li>
 In 5.sql, write a SQL query that returns the average energy of all the songs.
 <ul>
-  <li>Your query should output a table with a single column for the name of each song.</li>
+  <li>Your query should output a table with a single column and a single row containing the average energy.</li>
 </ul>
 </li>